By Brian Wright, PE, QSD/QSP, ENV SP, Transportation Engineer

 Opportunities to Make Your Application Stand Out:

-Because the reviewers receive a large number of applications, applicants should look for opportunities to make their application stand out from the crowd.
+Because the reviewers receive a large number of applications, applicants should look for opportunities to make their application stand out from the crowd, this will be the same for many funding applications, whether it be to a government body or a finance lender such as Lending Expert.

 • It’s About the Score – Because funding is very competitive throughout the state, local agencies should carefully select projects that are most likely to score highest under the scoring criteria and not necessarily the next project in line.